areas of expertise

 McKinley Boston’s experience includes serving as vice president at the University of Minnesota, earning a doctorate from New York University, playing professional football and serving as a visiting scholar at Harvard University.

 Prior to his tenure at New Mexico State, Boston served as president of MB&A, Inc., a consulting company that assists colleges and universities in the development of strategic business partnership planning.

-He previously worked at the University of Minnesota for 10 years, first as director of athletics (1991-95) and then as vice president for student development and athletics (1995-2000).
+He previously worked at the University of Minnesota for 10 years, first as director of athletics (1991 to 1995) and then as vice president for student development and athletics (1995 to 2000).

-Boston also served as director of athletics at Rhode Island (1988-90) and Kean College (1986-87) in Union, N.J.
-From 1973-86, he served as director of student services at his alma mater, Montclair State College (N.J.)
-During that time he also served as an assistant football coach.
+Boston also served as director of athletics at Rhode Island (1988 to 1990) and Kean College (1986 to 1987) in Union, NJ.
+From 1973 to 1986, he served as director of student services at his alma mater, Montclair State College (NJ).
+During that time, he also served as an assistant football coach.

-He played football and attended the University of Minnesota from 1964-68 where he was a three-year letterwinner.
-He earned all-conference honors in leading the Gophers to a share of their last Big Ten Conference football title as a senior in 1967.
+Boston played football and attended the University of Minnesota from 1964 to 1968, where he was a three-year letter winner.
+As a senior in 1967, he earned all-conference honors in leading the Gophers to a share of their last Big Ten Conference football title.

-Following the 1973 season, he retired from professional football and completed his bachelor’s degree at Montclair State.
+Following the 1973 season, Boston retired from professional football.

 If you’d like to discuss a current area of need, please fill out the form and we’ll be in touch ASAP: